Doug Evans on the Health Benefits of Sprouting and Why You Should Start

 Doug Evans could be called "the Sprout Guru."
-He is crazy about sprouts and wants you to be too.
 As a long-time vegan and author of the recently-released book The Sprout Book: Tap Into the Power of the World’s Most Nutritious Food, Evans is obsessed with sprouts.
 I caught up with him (over the phone, of course) while he shelters-in-place at his desert oasis in Wonder Valley Hot Springs to talk about why sprouts are the most underrated nutritious food that deserves your attention.

-Here, he shares with The Beet his vegan journey, why he believes sprouts deserve more recognition and his advice for beginners who are just get started sprouting.
+Here, he shares with The Beet his vegan journey, why he believes sprouts deserve more recognition and his advice for beginners who are just getting started sprouting.

 Q: How long have you been vegan?
 When on your vegan journey did you discover the power of sprouts?